 Read on to learn about how these two STIs are different, how they’re similar, and how you can reduce your risk for these infections.

 People of any anatomy can contract chlamydia or gonorrhea and never develop any symptoms.

-With chlamydia, symptoms may not appear for a few weeks after you’ve been infected.
+With chlamydia, symptoms may not appear for a few weeks after you’ve contracted the infection.
 And with gonorrhea, women may never experience any symptoms at all or may only show mild symptoms, while men are more likely to have symptoms that are more severe.

 A couple of the most telltale symptoms of these STIs overlap between the two (for both men and women), such as:

 - burning when you pee